 Source code (356k) is available for all versions in one archive.
 If executable files are available for your platform, you need not bother to download this.

-Excutable files (365k) There is finally a Mac OS X version!
+Executable files (365k) There is finally a Mac OS version!
 I had stopped working on XLISP because CLISP came out as a full, free Common Lisp implementation that offered more performance than XLISP.
 However there doesn't seem to be good support for the Mac.
 So I ported Xlisp 3.04.
-This has all the features that the MS-DOS version had including graphics (requires downloading the QT4 framework at http://qt.nokia.com/downloads/).
+This has all the features that the MS-DOS version had including graphics (requires downloading the QT5 framework at Qt Project Downloads.
 A version without graphics is also provided.
 These are 64 bit Intel binaries.

 Executable files (438k) in two versions (both are included in the archive).
 The first is a 16 bit executable for Microsoft Windows 3.1 with an 80386 or better processor.
 This will also work with OS/2.
 The second is a 32 bit executable for Windows 95, 98, or NT.
 It no longer works with Win32s or OS/2.
 This archive also has on-line help in the form of a Windows HLP file.